Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Evaluation and traceability

-Agent systems are difficult to trust when teams cannot see why an answer happened.
+These systems are difficult to trust when teams cannot see why an answer happened.
 We make retrieval behaviour visible enough to inspect, evaluate, and improve.

 Architecture that scales